brave/pull-merge/README.md

 # ![pull-merge](/logo/svg/logo-no-background.svg)

-puLL-Merge is a `github-action` to add LLM capabilities to pull-requests in `github` automatically
+puLL-Merge is a `github-action` to add LLM capabilities to pull-requests in `github`

 ## Usage